The UK is battling the most severe weather conditions in recent history, with temperatures dropping to as low as -7°C overnight.

 While these conditions are difficult for all of us, nobody feels the cold more than people who are homeless.
 In some cases, sleeping rough in these conditions can even prove fatal.

-Walking around your local area, you are bound to encounter people who are living and sleeping on the streets, and it can be difficult to know how to help – which is why we’ve created an easy guide to the practical ways you can make a difference as the Beast from the East takes its toll…
+Walking around your local area, you are bound to encounter people who are living and sleeping on the streets, and it can be difficult to know how to help the homeless – which is why we’ve created an easy guide to the practical ways you can make a difference as the Beast from the East takes its toll…

 Streetlink is a brilliant and incredibly simple service, available via their website, app, or by calling 0300 500 0914.
 Streetlink allows you to connect a homeless person with the local authorities, who will be able to provide help or shelter for them.